 Over the last nearly 2 decades of treating patients and clients, I’ve been often asked to answer a common question:

-It’s a question that frankly isn’t asked enough, however.
+It’s a question that frankly isn’t asked enough, however, is a way to lose weight from specific areas.

-Most assume that when they have a joint that is damaged, and it can be fixed, then surgery seems like an obvious solution.
+Most assume that when they have a joint that is damaged, and it can be fixed, then a seems like an obvious solution.

 But the science shows that the decision to have surgery for a joint issue (including cartilage, ligaments, tendons, nerves, and discs) isn’t that simple at all.